jxom/cevoaustralia.github.io/_posts/2017-03-12-four-values-of-devops.markdown

 Forming small cross-functional teams with a lean approach is often one of the first steps on a devops adoption path.
 These teams are empowered to deliver change in the way they see provides value to their customers, while still being accountable to they meets the goals of the broader organisation.

-Ensuring these teams are supported to make changes to reduce waste within the team, and provided a context where they have everything they need to succeed within the team will allow them to challenge the current blockers to delivering value.
+Ensuring these teams are supported to make changes to reduce waste within the team, and provided a context where they have everything they need to succeed will allow them to challenge the current blockers to delivering value.

 ## Embrace failure
 Nothing is perfect, and failure is always just around the corner.
 The only way to guarantee that nothing can fail is to do nothing at all.